-Tour Summary: A full day (12 hours) small group circle-island adventure that takes you past many of the Big Island's must-see sights and natural landmarks with a certified naturalist guide.
-Explore an active volcano, visit a local coffee farm, experience a private cave system, look for for sea turtles on a black-sand beach.
+Tour Summary: Full day small group circle-island adventure featuring many of the Big Island's must-see sights and natural landmarks with a certified naturalist guide.
+Explore an active volcano, visit a local coffee farm, experience a private cave system, and look for for sea turtles on a black-sand beach.

 - Explore an active volcano and all the must see sights of Hawaii Volcanoes National Park

 - Search for sea turtles as you stroll the black sands of Punaluu.

 - Explore a private cave system and learn how lava tubes are formed.